superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

    cdk deploy --profile PROFILE_NAME
    ```

-   This command updates the existing stack, adding the EC2 instance, updating IAM roles to allow access from EC2 to S3, and creating the S3 bucket with its associated bucket policy.
+   This command updates the existing stack, adding the ECS Service, updating IAM roles to allow access from ECS to S3, and creating the S3 bucket with its associated bucket policy.
 The key changes in this update include:

+   1. Creation of an ECS cluster and service in the private subnet
-   1. Creation of an EC2 instance in the public subnet
+   2. Creation of an Application Load Balancer to route traffic to the ECS service in the public subnet
-   2. Updating IAM roles to grant the EC2 instance access to S3
+   2. Updating IAM roles to grant the ECS service access to S3
    3. Creation of an S3 bucket
-   4. Addition of a bucket policy allowing access from the EC2 instance
+   4. Addition of a bucket policy allowing access from the ECS service

    Review the changes carefully before confirming the deployment.
-This update will create new resources and modify existing ones to enable the interaction between EC2 and S3.
+This update will create new resources and modify existing ones to enable the interaction between ECS and S3.

 ## Lab Architecture